Modo, Jindo

-Modo Island is a small island in Jindo County, South Jeolla Province, South Korea, just off the southwest corner of the Korean peninsula.
+Modo is a small island in Jindo County, South Jeolla Province, South Korea, just off the southwest corner of the Korean peninsula.
 It is located to the south-east of Jindo Island and is about 1.1 km long and 300 m wide.

 The tide-related sea level variations result in a land pass 2.9 km long and 10–40 meters wide opening for approximately an hour between Modo and Jindo islands.
 The event occurs roughly twice a year, around April–June.
 It had long been celebrated in a local festival called "Jindo's Sea Way", but was largely unknown to the world until 1975, when the French ambassador Pierre Randi described the phenomenon in a French newspaper.
 Nowadays, nearly half a million foreign and local tourists attend the event annually.
 It is accompanied by local festivals which include Ganggangsuwollae (Korean traditional circle dance), Ssitkim-gut (a shaman ritual, consoling the souls of the dead), Deul Norae (traditional farmers' songs), Manga (burial ceremony songs), Jindo dog show, Buknori (drum performance) and fireworks.